Technocrats-nitw/HacktoberFest/README.md

 #### `Contribute` -> `Learn` -> `Earn goodies` xD (55k Limited edition Tees on the stake by DigitalOcean Inc.)

 ### IMPORTANT NOTICE : We have stopped accepting PRs for DSA
 `Any commits on DSA folder won't be accepted from now on.
-Hacktoberfest is labelling DSA Repos as spams it seems.`
+Hacktoberfest is labelling DSA Repos as spam, it seems.`

 <hr><hr>